-A recently published study shows Vitamin D may actually help increasing the odds of getting pregnant.
+A recently published study shows Vitamin D may actually help to increase the odds of getting pregnant.

 Vitamin D and… Margarine?!